13 September 2006

 Like a DSLR, the C100 has a large sensor and takes high quality lenses, but it’s designed for shooting video.
 So it has much better handling and audio, you’ll need fewer accessories, and it’s much quicker to set up and use.

-At the moment you can still buy the original version of this camera new, for roughly the same price as the full-frame Canon 5D Mk III.
-(Canon USA are offering 0% finance on their Cinema EOS cameras until the end of September 2016.)
+At the moment you can still find the original version of this camera new, for roughly the same price as the full-frame Canon 5D Mk III.

 Handling and audio